Sexilina/Advertising-docs/Advertising/bingads-13/bulk-service/feed-item.md

 **Delete:** Read-only

 ## <a name="customattributes"></a>Custom Attributes
 The attributes are customized for each feed [Sub Type](#subtype), and define what information about your products or services you want to insert into your ads.

+For the *AdCustomizerFeed* sub type, you can include up to 100 custom attributes per feed item where each custom attribute [name](#customattributes-name) is unique.

+For the *PageFeed* sub type, you can include one or two custom attributes per feed item where each custom attribute [name](#customattributes-name) is unique.

 The custom attributes are represented in the bulk file as a JSON string.
 For more details see [feedAttributeType](#customattributes-feedattributetype), [id](#customattributes-id), [isPartOfKey](#customattributes-ispartofkey), and [name](#customattributes-name) below.